etugarev/adapt-to-schedule/README.md

-# This project features the adaptTo() 2021 conference schedule and
-# feature the usage GraphQL API with Content Fragments in AEM
+# This project features the adaptTo() 2021 conference schedule and features the usage GraphQL API with Content Fragments in AEM

 Internally it uses https://github.com/adobe/aem-headless-client-js